AlexsLemonade/refinebio-examples/differential-expression/README.md

  --output differential-expression/data/HOMO_SAPIENS.gct
 ```

-Let's say you run the above again but want the output of `HOMO_SAPIENS.gct` to be overwritten, by default, this script will overwrite your file, but will give you a warning message that tells you there is already a file of that name.
+Let's say you want to run the above again but want the output of `HOMO_SAPIENS.gct` to be overwritten.
+By default, this script will not overwrite your file, but will give you a warning message that tells you there is already a file of that name.
 If we want to save over the file `HOMO_SAPIENS.gct`, we have to use the argument `--rewrite`.

 ```bash